Reeska/waveplayer/README.md

 WavePlayer JavaScript library
 ========

-A simple JavaScript sound player : it's allows to play .wav file in a lot of browsers with a same interface (Chrome, Firefox, IE8+).
+A simple JavaScript sound player : it's allows to play .wav file in a lot of browsers with a same interface (Chrome, Firefox, IE7+).
 The original purpose is to fix IE9+ .wav playing with HTML5 audio tag that is not supported.

 * For IE9+ browsers : use bgsound tag
-* For recent IE browsers : use HTML5 audio feature (http://www.w3schools.com/tags/ref_av_dom.asp)
+* For modern browsers : use HTML5 audio feature (http://www.w3schools.com/tags/ref_av_dom.asp)
 * Others : use embed tag

 ## Supports